-Since antiquity humankind has asked, “Who am I, why am I here?”
+Since antiquity humans-being have asked, “Who am I?
+Why am I here?”
 What is being?
 What is idea, truth, beauty, goodness, soul, matter, energy, consciousness, the One...eternity?
-How does it all work, what does it all mean?
-Experiencing Art asks us all of this at once, and in an instant.
+How does it all work?
+What does it all mean?
+An experience of Art asks this all at once, and in an instant.

-Religion asks us to have Faith and to believe in Meaning.
+Religion asks us to have Faith in Meaning.
 Science seeks to discover Meaning.
-Whether it is introduced through through vision or audition, whether literal, abstract or any combination, when we experience Art it instantly connects us to our existence.
-We are jolted and in one transcendental moment an experience of Art reminds us once again that we here, we exist, while simultaneously reminding us we do not fully understand the Meaning of that fact.
+Whether introduced through through vision or audition, whether imitative, abstract or any other combination, when we experience Art it instantly connects us to our existence.
+In one transcendental moment an experience of Art reminds us once again that we here, we exist, while simultaneously reminding us we do not fully know the Meaning of that fact.

 ~ | ~